 - Advice on how and what to report on beyond just link numbers

 Register - Brighton Session Register - London Session

 We won’t waste your time sitting you in front of full time trainers who haven’t got their hands dirty for god knows how long; we get experts from different fields of the industry on board to give you the information they know works, not just the theory of what’s supposed to.

 Most training providers are looking for a course they can run month after month, week after week, so they end up being general and catch-all.
 Not our courses … they’re more detailed and in-depth than you’ll find anywhere else.

-The group sizes are ideal, more than a hand full to offer a bit of diversity and substance to the day, but small enough that the training can remain hands on and personal, making sure all questions are directly answered.
+The group sizes are ideal, more than a handful to offer a bit of diversity and substance to the day, but small enough that the training can remain hands-on and personal, making sure all questions are directly answered.

 The Perfect Duration

 The day runs from 9.30-4.00 to keep it punchy.
 Any longer than that and it starts to drag, any shorter and you’re not able to properly sink your teeth into what you’re covering.
 Don’t worry, you’ll also get plenty of breaks to network.